hypha-dao/voice-token/README.txt

    - cd to 'build' directory
    - run the command 'cmake ..'
    - run the command 'make'

+ - How to run tests
+   - After build: Run the command 'ctest --output-on-failure'

  - After build -
    - The built smart contract is under the 'token' directory in the 'build' directory